Pairing up in an office takes 30 seconds. Doing it remotely takes 30 minutes and a calendar invite that makes engineers angry.

 Daniel L. Software Developer

-In addition to simultaneous screen sharing, you can record meetings, annotate the screen, and send chat messages to have side conversations or share files.
-These productivity features, combined with the flexibility of pairing up, make pair programming on Gather an easy and natural experience.
+These productivity features, combined with the flexibility of pairing up, make virtual pair programming easy and natural on Gather.

 Try Pair Programming on Gather